 Needless to say: I slept in next day and I skipped going to school.
 Fred wasn’t even home when I got up.
 I was all alone and completely unaware of what was unfolding already.
 I woke up just before 10 AM and the house was absolutely silent.
 I went from my room in the basement to the kitchen upstairs and casually made my breakfast.
 I went to turn on the TV and there it was… two burning smoke stacks?
 What?

-I really had no idea what I was looking.
-Come on I was in grade 7.
-It was on every channel though and it did really scared me.
+I really had no idea what I was looking at.
+Come on, I was in grade 7.
+It was on every channel though and it did really scare me.
 My childish mind eventually caught on that something terrible was going on.

 It never eventually mattered and there were no repercussions at all that I had missed school because that was definitely the last thing on anyone’s mind.
 Turns out that this morning was destined to be the most historical date in the history of my generation.
 We totally missed the Kennedy, Chernobyl, and Diana.
 This was the first eye opening moment in my whole life.
 This day would really change me because it was when I found out how scary the whole world really is.

 In a globalized world with instant communications, it is impossible to have excessive opulence alongside grinding poverty without something, sometime, somewhere, exploding.

 We Americans have flaunted our affluence and power in the face of the world, and the world has reacted in varying degrees, terrorism being only the most extreme form of reaction.